 In this post we will continue the story of Cpt.Danko (Danko) and how he returned to work from 3 months of medical leave and was asked to build a mobile app about the Galaxy’s finest smugglers using technologies that he knew little about.
 In the first part of the story we got to know how Danko built the Java backend for the app and in this part we will explore the front-end side of things i.e. the Ionic framework powered mobile app.
+This post is a tutorial on how to build a star wars app with Ionic framework and Java backend.

 For his new project, Danko was asked to build an app that